jewelsunny1/readme-generator/Develop/README.md

   ## Installation

-  By following the instructions provide in the readme file underinstallationfro the application
+  By following the instructions given in the install section of readme.

   ## Usage

-  By inputing the answers to the given prompt to generate a readme file
+  To create readme

   ## License